thenexthub/Codira/docs/README.md

   - [LibraryEvolutionManifesto.md](/docs/LibraryEvolutionManifesto.md):
     Describes the goals and design for Library Evolution.
 - [BuildManifesto.md](/docs/BuildManifesto.md):
-  Provides an outline for modularizing the build system for the Swift toolchain.
+  Provides an outline for modularizing the build system for the Codira toolchain.
 - [CppInteroperabilityManifesto.md](/docs/CppInteroperability/CppInteroperabilityManifesto.md):
-  Describes the motivation and design for first-class Swift-C++ interoperability.
+  Describes the motivation and design for first-class Codira-C++ interoperability.
 - [DifferentiableProgramming.md](/docs/DifferentiableProgramming.md):
-  Outlines a vision and design for first-class differentiable programming in Swift.
+  Outlines a vision and design for first-class differentiable programming in Codira.
 - [GenericsManifesto.md](/docs/GenericsManifesto.md):
-  Communicates a vision for making the generics system in Swift more powerful.
+  Communicates a vision for making the generics system in Codira more powerful.
 - [OwnershipManifesto.md](/docs/OwnershipManifesto.md):
-  Provides a framework for understanding ownership in Swift, and highlights potential future directions for the language.
+  Provides a framework for understanding ownership in Codira, and highlights potential future directions for the language.
 - [StringManifesto.md](/docs/StringManifesto.md):
   Provides a long-term vision for the `String` type.